Supporting Families of People with Disabilities: The LifeCourse Framework and Tools

 A Community of Practice

 In 2013, Tennessee was selected to join a group of six states charged with identifying ways to better support and strengthen families that have members with intellectual and developmental disabilities.
-This “Supporting Families of Individuals with Disabilities” initiative, which is funded by the federal Administration on Community Living, is led in Tennessee by the Council and the Department of Intellectual and Developmental Disabilities.
+This “Supporting Families of Individuals with Disabilities” initiative, which was funded through 2017 by the federal Administration on Community Living, is led in Tennessee by the Council and the Department of Intellectual and Developmental Disabilities.

 - "The Life Course Framework" is a foundational concept of this initiative - it simply represents a mindset of considering a person's needs and a family's needs across the lifespan and various parts of their life, thinking about what truly represents a "good" quality life (outside of just access to disability services), and highlighting the value of having individuals and families have a "voice" when states are developing programs and policies that will affect those individuals and families' lives.